-- 1. Dulbehars.
+1. Dulbehars,

-- 2. Khundaits.
+2. Khundaits.

-- 3. Bessoes.
+3. Bessoes.

-- 4. Dallaus.
+4. Dallaus,

-- 5. Naiks and Behra Naiks.6.
-Roth Kurn.
+б.
+Naiks and Behra Naiks.

+6. Roth Kurn,

-- 7. Byl Kurn.
+7. Byl Kurn.

-- 8. Bhocimool.
+8. Bhocimool.

-- 9. Cowree Chagia.
+9. Cowree Chagia.

-- 10. Ameens.
+10. Ameens,

-- 11. Seema Kurn.
+11. Seema Kurn.

-- Buswita.
+12. Buswita.

-Vakeel.

-- 13. Vakeel.
+13. Vakeel.

 14. Pathan and Behra Pudhan.

-- 15. Bhoe or accountant.
+15. Bhoe or accountant.

-- 17. Poorsutties.
+17. Poorsutties.

-- 18. Pudhans.
+18. Pudhans.

 The large estates of Kishen Chunder, Kishennuggur, and Rahang are the property of the widows of Lulla Baboo of Moorshedabad.
+They have

-They have been long held khas, and it would be much to the advantage of the people that they should remain so.
+Note.-They were made khas in 1813, and it was proposed to purchase them on the part of Government, in order to conciliate the good with of the ryots, but the bargain has not been yet effected. been long held khas, and it would be much to the advantage of the people that they should remain so.
 The lands are much exposed to inundation, and for the last three seasons the crops have suffered extensive injury; the repairs of bunds on the banks of the lake have been likewise neglected by the neighbouring zemindars, which has caused a good deal of productive land to be thrown out of cultivation.
-The Collector proposed, and I supported the proposition, that Government should take charge of these embankments, which were originally constructed by its officers, but the officers of the Department of Public Works objected to replace them, from the apprehension that they would tend to raise the bed of the lake, and interfere with the natural drainage of the country.-See Sudder Board's letter and enclosures dated 4th July 1846, No. 155.
+The Collector proposed, and I supported the proposition, that Government should take charge of these embankments, which were originally constructed by its officers, but the officers of the Department of Public Works objected to replace them, from the apprehension that they elxxviii would tend to raise the bed of the lake, and interfere with the natural drainage of the country.-See Sudder Board's letter and enclosures dated 4th July 1846, No. 155.